GusEllerm/CoastSat-Provenance-LLM-Demo/docs/development/DEVELOPMENT_WORKFLOW.md

 **Then press F5** and you're ready to develop!

-The development window will automatically use your local CLI build, so all your changes are immediately testable.
+The development window will automatically use the repository CLI build, so changes become testable immediately.